-Start with feet a little wider than hip width
+Start with feet a little wider than hip-width

 Hold one dumbbell hanging between your legs

-Send hips straight back with abdominals engaged and slowly lower down as far as you can maintain neutral pelvic position (in this case- before you start to round out the lower back)
+Send hips straight back with abdominals engaged and slowly lower down as far as you can maintain a neutral pelvic position (in this case- before you start to round out the lower back)

 5. Tutorial: Alternating between Bhujangasana (Cobra pose variation) and forearm plank holds *Strengthening the lower back and abdominals to fix posterior tilting tendencies.

-Start in a prone position and extend your arms forward (Superman) and press into the tops of your feet (so much that the kneecaps lift), firm up your abdominals and pull back arms as you lift the chest of the mat.
+Start in a prone position and extend your arms forward (Superman) and press into the tops of your feet (so much that the kneecaps lift), firm up your abdominals and pull back your arms as you lift the chest of the mat.
 Hold for 10 - 15 seconds

 Make sure to maintain a neutral neck position; meaning the neck is in line with the cervical spine.

-Next, go into forearm plank
+Next, go into the forearm plank